 “We are saddened by the news of Chairman Hess's death, and extend our sincerest sympathies to his family,” Turzai said in a statement.
 “Dick was a tireless advocate for the people of the 78th District and was a devoted legislator, hard-working chairman, and a friend — he will be missed.”

 Hess and his wife of 49 years, Shirley, lived in Bedford.
-Hess has one son, Jeff, daughter-in-law, Lizette, and three grandchildren, Erika, Zachary and Haden, according to his official biography.
+Hess has one son, Jeff, a daughter-in-law, Lizette, and three grandchildren, Erika, Zachary and Haden, according to his official biography.

 Funeral arrangements were being finalized.